ROGR3/LepikJS/Readme.md

 LepikJS uses [LepikEvents](https://www.npmjs.com/package/lepikevents).
 Don't forget to try that out!

 > ㅤ
-> #### New Info for v3.0.0+
+> #### New Info for v3.1.0+
 >
-> LepikJS now uses [xdotool](https://manpages.ubuntu.com/manpages/trusty/man1/xdotool.1.html) on Linux machines instead of the mouse and keyboard Python modules.
+> LepikJS now supports a lot of screen events.
-> *This change was made to address compatibility issues with certain  Linux distributions and to improve the overall performance and stability of the package on Linux machines.*
->
->
-> On windows machines instead of the mouse and keyboard Python modules LepikJS uses native powershell scripts.
-> *This change was made to reduce the package size drasticaly.
-From 8.3MB to **8.6kB**.*
->
-> ㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤLepikJSv3.0.0
+>```javascript
+>  lepik.setActiveWindow(windowHandle) // Focus a window
+>  lepik.minimizeWindow(windowHandle) // minimize a window
+>  lepik.maximizeWindow(windowHandle) // maximize a window
+>  lepik.closeWindow(windowHandle) // close a window
+>  lepik.getWindowTitle(windowHandle) // Return title of the window
+>  lepik.getWindowSize(windowHandle) // Return width and height of given window
+>  lepik.setWindowSize(windowHandle, width, height) // Set the width and height of given window.
+>  lepik.setWindowPosition(windowHandle, x, y) // Set the positon of given window.
+>  lepik.focusNextWindow() // Focuses next window (Alt-Tab functionality)
+>  lepik.focusWindowByTitle(windowTitle) // Focuses window by the window title
+>  lepik.closeApplication(windowTitle) // Closes window by the window title
+>  lepik.openApplication(windowTitle) // Opens window by the window title
+>```
+>ㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤLepikJSv3.1.0

 ## Installing
 You can install LepikJS using npm: